dili91/apollo-federation-sample/README.md

 Both services expose a GraphQL interface to their data stores.

-An apollo gateway app then registers the above 2 graphs as subgraphs and expose their data via the federation gateway
+An [federation-gateway](./federation-gateway) based on Apollo then registers the above 2 graphs as subgraphs and expose their data via the federation gateway

 ## Run it
 //todo